RichterBea/Community-Tutorial/fail2ban-on-ubuntu.md

 Invalid user .* from <10.0.0.1>
 ```

-So our filter for ssh could look like this:
+So our filter for ssh should look like this but can be adjusted to your needs:

 ```bash
 [Definition]